Treeki/CMap/README.markdown

 - Better About dialog
 - Make Open/Save dialogs remember their last directory
 - Ctrl+Click to copy hovered position
-- Unobstrusive way to show errors: failed patch loads (non-existent dir etc), invalid object IDs that could cause issues when the dream is uploaded, ...
+- Unobtrusive way to show errors: failed patch loads (non-existent dir etc), invalid object IDs that could cause issues when the dream is uploaded, ...

 Of course, I'm sure there's lots of stuff I've missed.
 I'd like to release an